alexandersundstrom/pdftest/README.md

 # PDF Test
-Spring Boot REST API that generates PDF using two different JAVA APIs.
+Spring Boot REST API that generates PDF using two different JAVA APIs, PDFBox And FOP.

+For this to work you need to have an local mysql database running, and a table called signature based on the Signature.java model

+For the FOP API I choosed to generate the signature from an blob in the database.
+In my case I have a local MYSQL database.

+Once that is in place and tha application is started, you can access http://localhost:8080/pdf/addBlob to add an entry in the database, which is needed for the pdf/fop endpoint.

 #### Endpoints
 http://localhost:8080/pdf/box Creating an pdf using PDF Box from Apache. <br>
 http://localhost:8080/pdf/fop Creating an pdf using FOP from Apache.

 #### Tests
 There are two tests: <br>